 Amalgam fillings are retained in the tooth by mechanical bonding.
 The dentist must cut small "boxes" into the tooth where the amalgam will plug into to be retained.

-Composite restorations are a mixture of a tooth colored resin and glass fixture.
+Composite restorations are a mixture of a tooth-colored resin and glass fixture.

 - Cons- Some insurances do not cover and may be slightly more in cost than amalgam fillings

 Composite fillings are chemically bonded directly to the tooth.
-The dentist does not have to drill out the small "boxes" in the tooth like they do for amalgams.
+The dentist does not have to drill out the small "boxes" in the tooth as they do for amalgams.
 Ultimately, the composite fillings are more conservative with your tooth structure which is our goal in dentistry!